kirbyjp/SVET/theory/theory.md

 *   **Time Dilation ($\Delta \tau$):** As a pattern enters a high-strain region, its internal update processes slow down.
 The resolution latency ($\Delta \tau$) required to complete a single internal update cycle increases relative to distant, unstrained nodes.
 *   **Stability under Strain ($\Gamma_p$):** A pattern can only maintain its structural coherence if the local strain-to-budget ratio ($S/B$) remains below its intrinsic stability threshold ($\Gamma_p$).
 If this threshold is crossed, the pattern reaches its physical limit and undergoes structural yield, fracturing into incoherent energy within the $H$-channel.
 *   **Tidal Gradient Response:** In regions with steep cadence gradients ($\nabla \tau_{\text{eff}}$)—such as near a high-excitation core—different parts of an extended coherence-pattern experience uneven latency.
 The leading edge of the pattern updates at a different rate than the trailing edge, stretching its internal node bindings.
 This spatial discrepancy destabilizes the pattern's structural integrity, triggering a localized $\Gamma_p$ collapse into simpler, incoherent excitations.
+*TODO: Describe the structural incompatibility between a pattern’s internal wave‑geometry and the propagation geometry demanded as its effective velocity approaches the adjacency‑hop limit (c).
+Explain how this geometric mismatch increases Δτ, elevates strain, and drives the pattern toward Γₚ‑limited collapse.*

 ---